 You have reached the point where you know for sure that on your own you won't achieve the result you desire, and you need guidance.
 Actually, it is pretty challenging because you need to find the right professional, the one who will inspire you to battle the related difficulties and guide you through the whole journey.

 Now it's time to take action and find that right professional.
-Search for a potential gym with coaches, do the research and make calls to find out more details about several gyms.
+Search for a potential gym with coaches, do the research online to find out more details about several gyms and experts.
 What pros and cons do each of them have?
 Narrow it down and make a comparison, in order to make the right decision.

 When you have found the right person, share your desired goal with your coach.
 The goal most definitely differs for every person.
 It can be to lose weight or to become more muscular.
 Only when the coach has understood your previous experience and the goals you wish to achieve, the perfect training and diet plan will be created and the journey commenced.

 This is also a crucial moment for banks.
-When the priority is straight - to revamp the whole system of online banking so that it is customer-centered - find professionals that focus exactly on that.
+When the priority is straight - to revamp the whole system of online banking so that it is customer-centered - find financial UX design professionals who focused exactly on that.
 Ask around and find out what others can suggest or have seen in financial areas, or do the research on your own.
-Banks and Fintechs need to find professionals who understand them, empathize with the situation they are in, and feel that they can help with that.
+Banks and Fintechs need to find professionals who understand them, empathize with the situation they are in, and feel that they can help with that according to their experience.
 They need to be easy to communicate with and trustworthy, because the upcoming process will be crucial for their future.
 And of course, their skill level, knowledge, and previous experience are self-evident.

-Just as in our comparison with the gym, these professionals can only help to achieve the best results if they perfectly understand the whole situation and the result you wish to accomplish.
+Just as in our comparison with the gym, these financial UX design professionals can only help to achieve the best results if they perfectly understand the whole situation and the result you wish to accomplish.

 6. BE 100% HONEST